 Sun-dried Tomato and Cheddar Soda Bread, leavened with bicarbonate of soda/baking soda rather than yeast is a great alternative to yeasted breads.
-I have made many plain soda breads but do enjoy adding extra ingredients for a more interesting and tastier version.
+They are wonderfully rustic looking and full of flavor!

 What is yeast?